Ford dons "Scary Canadian Charter" Halloween costume while invoking notwithstanding clause on CUPE workers - The Beaverton

 Ford dons “Scary Canadian Charter” Halloween costume while invoking notwithstanding clause on CUPE workers

-QUEEN’S PARK – While invoking the to prevent CUPE workers from striking, Premier Ford appeared dressed in the most terrifying costume he could imagine: The Canadian Charter of Rights and Freedoms.
+QUEEN’S PARK – While invoking the to prevent workers from striking, Premier Ford appeared dressed in the most terrifying costume he could imagine: The Canadian Charter of Rights and Freedoms.

 “Boo!
 I hope this document guaranteeing Canadians’ right to a free and democratic society didn’t scare you too much,” laughed Premier Ford as he invoked the previously rarely-used Notwithstanding Clause for his third time in four years.

-Ford added, “I want to wish Ontarians a Happy Halloween by dressing up as something truly chilling: a document that prevents my government from doing whatever I want, whenever I feel like it.
+Ford added, “I want to wish Ontarians a Happy Halloween by dressing up as something truly chilling: a document that prevents my government from doing whatever I want, whenever I feel like .
 Eek!”

-“I apologize to any young children who might have been scared by the spooky document I’m dressed up as.
+“I apologize to any young children who might have been scared by the document I’m dressed up as.
 Just know that Premier Ford will always protect you from the spine-tingling Charter, and its horrifying ability to place civil rights over the interests of me and the corporations who paid to elect me.”

-Sources close to Ford report that this year’s Halloween costume was part of an effort by the Premier to overcome his of the Charter, and its bloodcurdling ability to potentially stop him from enacting his agenda.
+Sources close to Ford report that this year’s Halloween costume was part of an effort by the Premier to overcome his fear of the Charter, and its bloodcurdling ability to potentially stop him from enacting his agenda.

-“Seriously, Doug used to wake up screaming in the middle of the night imaging the of being able to decide how big their council should be, or his political opponents being able to advertise against him,” claimed one aide.
+“Seriously, Doug used to wake up screaming in the middle of the night imaging the City of Toronto being able to decide how big their council should be, or his political opponents being able to advertise against him,” claimed one aide.
 “He’d be shouting, ‘NO!
 The Charter is coming to get me!’”

 Another Queen’s Park staffer confirmed this, “I’m not saying the Notwithstanding Clause has become Premier Ford’s security blanket, but at least he stopped wetting the bed so much.”

-Other “scarifying” costumes reportedly considered by Premier Ford included a bike lane, a fair CUPE contract, and “Kathleen Wynne but she’s a Frankenstein”
+Other “scarifying” costumes reportedly considered by Premier Ford included a bike lane, a fair CUPE contract, and “Kathleen Wynne but she’s a Frankenstein”.